christopherahern/CCTJC/README.md

 ## Code

-To run the code we recommend installing the [Anaconda](https://www.continuum.io/downloads) python distribution.
+For running the code we recommend installing the [Anaconda](https://www.continuum.io/downloads) python distribution.
+To run the Jupyter notebook, run the following in `src/`:

+    ipython notebook

+From there you can run the analysis in order and it will print results.
+The output of the notebook can also be viewed [here](http://nbviewer.jupyter.org/github/christopherahern/SEMPRAG/blob/master/src/Ahern-Clark-SP-2016-Appendix.ipynb).

+In the future we plan to:
+* Convert notebook to python and R scripts
+* Add make.sh script to automate set up and analysis
+* ...

 # Citation

 If you want to cite this paper, please use the following:

+	Ahern, Christopher and Robin Clark.
+Conflict, Cheap Talk, and Jespersen's Cycle.
+2016

-If you reference the results of this paper, please also cite the corpus used:
+If you reference the results of this paper, please also cite [the corpus](https://www.ling.upenn.edu/hist-corpora/citing-corpora.html)
+ used:

+	Kroch, Anthony, and Ann Taylor.
+2000.
+The Penn-Helsinki Parsed Corpus of Middle English (PPCME2).
+Department of Linguistics, University of Pennsylvania.
+CD-ROM, second edition, release 4 (http://www.ling.upenn.edu/ppche-release-2016/PPCME2-RELEASE-4).

 # Comments